 Not only do we not recognize how trauma can have a lasting impact on our mental health, we also fail to realize that trauma in the ghettos of America is normalized to the point that people tend to experience contradictory emotions, leaving them not knowing what to think about traumatic circumstances.

 Some people embrace it as a badge of honor, while others lament the suffering they’ve encountered at the hands of another person who looks like them — that very well could have been a neighbor or a childhood friend.
 And if it isn’t someone from their own community, the trauma is usually administered via someone who’s sworn to protect and serve their community.

 “Don’t push me I’m close to the edgggge, I’m trying not to lose my headddd, ah huh huh huh.”
-The Message, by Grandmaster Flash and the Furious Five, was a classic song, but it also told a story of what it’s like for many young black men trying to navigate the terrains of growing up in the ghetto.
+The Message, by Grandmaster Flash and the Furious Five, was a classic song, but it also told a story of what it’s like for many young black men trying to navigate the terrains of American ghettos.

 Although as a child, I scarcely understood those lyrics on an intellectual level, I could still feel what they were saying because the things that they were rapping about were familiar to me.
 And through each bar, I could sense the helplessness in their voice.
 Each quote resonated with me, I could mentally picture the rhymes as they spoke them.